Kiss Me Once: Commercial performance

 Kiss Me Once debuted atop of the Australian Albums Chart with 8,166 copies sold.
 It was Minogue's first number-one album since X (2007) and her fourth overall, tying with country musician Kasey Chambers for the most number-one albums achieved by a female Australian artist.
 The album slipped to number six the following week with 2,261 units sold, bringing the two week total to 10,247 copies.
 After falling for five weeks, the album rose to number 27 in its sixth and final charting week, Minogue's shortest run for a studio album since Let's Get to It (1991).
 The album sold approximately 15,000 copies in Australia by May 2014.
-In New Zealand, the album spent a sole week at number 13, marking Minogue's sixth top 20 entry on the New Zealand Albums Chart.
+In New Zealand, it spent a sole week at number 13, marking Minogue's sixth top 20 entry on the New Zealand Albums Chart.

 In the UK, the album faced competition against George Michael's live album Symphonica for the top position.
 On the chart published on 23 March, Kiss Me Once opened at number two on the UK Albums Chart with 29,251 copies sold, marking Minogue's eleventh top five entry.
 The album slipped to number eight the following week, before falling out of the top 10 in the third week.
 Kiss Me Once spent a total of 12 weeks inside the top 100 chart, and placed at number 93 on the UK album year-end chart in 2014.
-It was certified silver by the British Phonographic Industry (BPI) on 23 May 2014 for sales exceeding 60,000 units.
-The album had shifted 90,884 units in the UK by October 2020.
+It was certified silver by the British Phonographic Industry (BPI) on 23 May 2014 for sales exceeding 60,000 units, shifting 90,884 units in the UK by October 2020.
 Kiss Me Once also peaked on two other regional music charts compiled by the Official Charts Company, the Scottish Albums Chart and the Irish Albums Chart, at number three and number four, respectively.